tpiscitell/kurator/README.md

 ### CLI Commands

 * list - List topics in the cluster
-* size - List topics and the number of messages in them
+* size - List size of topics in the clsuter
-* save - Save a local copy of messages in topics
+* peek - View messages in a topic
-* load - Loads a saved local copy of topic messages into the cluster
+* preserve - Dump contents of a Kafka topic to local file.
+Messages are stored in JSON format with base64 encoded values.